Cakefish/bauble/README.md

 }
 ```

 Using attributes can be useful to add extra information to objects.
-Although the derive macros currently don't support parsing attributes, so usage of them have to be by manually implementing `FromBauble`.
+Which can be accessed by the `FromBauble` macro.
+And can be fields in the struct, or define some meta data used while parsing.
 ```rust
 use ui::{Button, Node}
 canvas = #[width = Fill, height = Fill] Node {